-In case of family-caused errors of program abuse, MMPHA will take into consideration (1) the seriousness of the offense and the extent of participation or culpability of individual family members, (2) any special circumstances surrounding the case, (3) any mitigating circumstances surrounding the effects of particular remedy of family members who were not involved in the offense.
+In case of family-caused errors of program abuse, MMPHA will take into consideration (1) the seriousness of the offense and the extent of participation or culpability of individual family members, (2) any special circumstances surrounding the case, (3) any mitigating circumstances related to the disability of a family member, (4) the effects of particular remedy of family members who were not involved in the offense.
 In the case of owner-caused errors or program abuse, MMPHA will take into consideration (1) the seriousness of the offence, (2) the length of time since the violation has occurred, and (3) the effects of a particular remedy on family members who were not involved in the offense.